 PaySend charges fixed fees compared to TransferWise’s combination of percentage-based and fixed fees.
 Therefore, outcomes will differ depending on the amounts and destinations involved.

 PaySend and TransferWise enable customers to send and receive money from a wide variety of countries.

 PaySend supports single currency transactions.
 For example, someone in Germany can send euros to someone in France.
 TransferWise only supports currency conversions.

 Millions of people send money online for various reasons including remittance.
 The top three remittance destinations are China, India, and the Philippines.
 Let’s compare the results of sending 100 and 1,000 USD to those destinations alongside converting U.S. dollars to euros.

 PaySend and TransferWise are split.
 PaySend is better for sending money to China and the Philippines whereas TransferWise is better for India and the European Union.

 |PaySend||6 867||71 760||52 198||865|

-PaySend has some advantageous currency routes, but I’m not compelled to sign up or use their services.
-They are working on a card to hold, move, and spend money globally.
+PaySend has some advantageous currency routes, but I’m not compelled to sign up or use its service.
+It is working on a card to hold, move, and spend money globally.
 However, Revolut offers something similar, and TransferWise offers a debit Mastercard.
 I’ll continue to use TransferWise until a competitor allows me to transact at mid-market rates at no cost.
-Until then, TransferWise’s transparency, mid-market rates, and low fees make them one of the best companies to send money online.
+Until then, TransferWise’s transparency, mid-market rates, and low fees make them one of the best companies for sending money online.